 You may or may not have thought about what you would do if you were to get pregnant in college, but as important as it is to think about potential options, it’s equally important to not put unnecessary stress on yourself or your relationship until you know for sure that you’re pregnant.
-If you take the tests and they come back positive, then it’s time to fully involve your guy as well as your families and health care professionals to decide what the best choice is for you, whether than means having the baby and keeping it, putting it up for adoption or choosing to terminate your pregnancy.
+If you are pregnant, talk to health care professionals and your partner (if you feel comfortable doing so) so that they can help you decide what the best choice is for you.

-If you turn out not to be pregnant, then count your lucky stars and reevaluate your current modes of contraception to figure out what is and isn’t working.
-This is a conversation you can have with your gynecologist and also something you can bring up with your SO.
+If you find out that you’re not pregnan, reevaluate your current modes of contraception to figure out what is and isn’t working.
+This is a conversation you can have with your gynecologist and also something you can bring up with your partner.
 Once you’ve had a pregnancy scare, you want to do everything possible to make sure the next time you think you’re pregnant is when you actually want to be!

 *Name has been changed.